 The characteristics of complex systems make their behavior in the future difficult to predict or forecast, and the tools required to understand the potential futures of a complex environment are different from those required to understand a complicated system.

 How to optimize planning in a complex system

 Planning that confronts the reality that the broader business environment is a complex system can feel especially challenging.
-It differs from planning in the strategic planning paradigm of the mid-20th century, in which it was expected that the future could be predicted by extrapolating from the past.
+It differs from planning in the strategic planning paradigm of the mid-20th century, in which managers expected to be able to predict the future by extrapolating from the past.
 It may use the tools of strategic foresight, which were designed for addressing uncertainty and complexity.

 Planning in complexity requires wrestling with unpredictability and managing stakeholder and market discomfort with uncertainty.

-Indeed, the goals of planning are different in complex systems, as scientists at Sandia National Laboratories have suggested: In today’s complex, interconnected, and uncertain world, the best policy decisions are those that result in expedient and advantageous solutions in the near-term while avoiding undesirable outcomes in the long-term.
-To inform such decisions, the goal of the analyst is not to find ‘optimal’ answers to policy questions, but to reduce uncertainty and risk in their effects.
+Indeed, the goals of planning are different in complex systems, as scientists at Sandia National Laboratories have suggested: In today’s complex, interconnected, and uncertain world, the best policy decisions are those that result in expedient and advantageous solutions in the near term while avoiding undesirable outcomes in the long-term.
+To inform such decisions, the analyst’s goal is not to find ‘optimal’ answers to policy questions but to reduce uncertainty and risk in their effects.

 Futurists play a role in this transformation by partnering with leaders and planners to introduce mindsets and implement planning tools designed for complex systems.

 Take action to begin planning for a complex environment: